Divena2806/C22/README.md

-# C22
+# staticSquare
-Created a world with the object in it using physics engine (matter.js)
+A static square made using Matter.js physics engine